 For refrigerant leaks in difficult-to-access areas or worries handling refrigerant, rely on a certified pro.
 Major repairs like compressor, coil or circuit board replacement require specialised skills and tools.

-Extensive ductwork modifications, sizing issues, or large blocked drainage lines also require a contractor.
+Extensive ductwork modifications, sizing issues, or large blocked drainage lines require a contractor.
 Professionals have advanced equipment to test components and flush systems thoroughly.
 If DIY efforts haven’t resolved the cooling problems, don’t hesitate to hire an HVAC company to get your system performing optimally again.
+If all else fails, it’s time to replace your AC unit.

 Preventing Future Cooling Issues

-Routine maintenance is key to preventing a recurrence of air conditioner cooling problems.
-Replace air filters monthly to maintain airflow.
-Have an HVAC technician annually service the system to check refrigerant levels, lubricate parts, inspect belts or motors and clean coils.
+Routine maintenance is vital in preventing the recurrence of air conditioner cooling problems.
+To maintain airflow, replace air filters monthly.
+Have an HVAC technician service the system annually to check refrigerant levels, lubricate parts, inspect belts or motors, and clean coils.

 Keep debris and vegetation clear of the outdoor unit.
 Install fencing to prevent damage to condenser coils from yard hazards.
 Ensure drainage lines remain clear to prevent clogs.
-Keep bushes trimmed away from blocking airflow around the condenser.
+Trim bushes to prevent them from blocking airflow around the condenser.

 Use a surge protector to avoid electrical damage.
 Avoid putting the system under excessive load by managing heat sources like lights, appliances and occupants.
 With proactive care and maintenance, you can optimise your AC’s performance and cooling capabilities for the long run.